-Normal contributions, both from employees and Employer, are accounted for on an accruals basis in the period to which they relate.
+Employer Normal contributions are accounted for on an accruals basis in the period to which they relate.

-Expense contributions made by the Employer to reimburse costs and levies are accounted for in accordance with the Schedule of Contributions.
+Expense contributions made by the Employer to reimburse costs and levies are accounted for when they fall due in accordance with the Schedule of Contributions.